Create a service account to install and manage NXLog Platform

 Once you install NXLog Platform, verify that the service account can manage NXLog Platform by performing a test using the nxp_manage.sh script.

-2. If access is configured correctly, you should see output similar to the following (the help section is truncated in the example):
+Log in as the nxp user and run the following command.
+If access is configured correctly, the command should return similar output (the help section is truncated in the example):

 NXP_DOMAIN=nxlog.example.com